NoroffFEU/development-platforms/src/content/docs/databases/Couchbase/couchbase-case-study.md

 ## Couchbase Services

-Couchbase offers 4 services:

 - **Couchbase Capella:** which is a fully managed cloud Database-as-a-Service.

 - **Couchbase Server:** which is a self-hosted database server which can be downloaded and installed in various operation systems such as Windows, Linux and Mac.

-- **Couchbase Mobile** which is a runs as a standalone embedded database on mobile, desktop, and edge devices.
+- **Couchbase Mobile** which run as a standalone embedded database on mobile, desktop, and edge devices.

 - **Autonoumous Operator:** which is used to run easily within Kubernetes, that provides a Couchbase specific API for managing database clusters.

+## Couchbase Applications in Industry

+-**E-Commerce** Couchbase's high-performance, ensures that customers get fast, engaging, and reliable shopping experience .

+- **Energy & Utilities** Couchbase is highly reliable and responsive even in remote locations with poor connectivity.

+- **Financial Services** real-time risk management, enterprise-wide analytics, digital banking, and automated compliance.

+- **Gaming** Couchbase can give millions of gamers reponsive and personalized experiences across different devices, by maintaining 100% uptime and scale in real time.

+-**Media & Entertainment** Couchbase's high performance and scalability, is perfect for use in this industry

+-**Government** Couchbase can be used to deliver public services using a single platform that connect citizens to their munipalities and governments.

+-**Healthcare** Couchbase is highly scaleable, high-performant and reliable, which is crucial in this field.

+-**High Tech** Couchbase can be used to build highly engaging, reponsive and scalable AI-powered applications.

+-**Manufacturing & Logistics** Couchbase ensures that field employees get a reliable application that operates fast from anywhere, regardless of the network connectivity.

 ## Market Comparison